 What are the benefits?

-- Students can communicate quickly with each other using the real-time chat, which can help quieter students who may not engage verbally to participate more in groups.
+- Students can communicate quickly with each other using the real-time chat, which can help quieter students who may not engage verbally to participate more.

-- Teams also supports document collaboration, where files can be edited by multiple people at once, and each person can view the edits as they are being made.
+- Microsoft Teams also supports document collaboration, where files can be edited by multiple people at once, and each person can view the edits as they are being made.

 Cost: